What’s new in non-small cell lung cancer research?

-As mentioned in the section "Can non-small cell lung cancer be found early?", a large clinical trial called the National Lung Screening Trial (NLST) recently found that spiral CT scanning in people at high risk of lung cancer (due to smoking history) lowered the risk of death from lung cancer, when compared to chest x-rays.
-This finding has led to the development of screening guidelines for lung cancer.
+As mentioned in Can non-small cell lung cancer be found early?, screening with spiral CT scans in people at high risk of lung cancer (due to smoking history) lowers the risk of death from lung cancer, when compared to chest x-rays.

 The fluorescent light causes abnormal areas in the airways to show up in a different color than healthy parts of the airway.
-Some of these areas might not be visible under white light, so the color difference may help doctors find these areas sooner.
+Some of these areas might not be visible under white light, so the color difference can help doctors find these areas sooner.
 Some cancer centers now use this technique to look for early lung cancers, especially if there are no obvious tumors seen with normal bronchoscopy.

 Lab tests to help predict if chemo will be helpful: Doctors know that adjuvant chemotherapy after surgery may be more helpful for some people with early (stage I or II) cancers than for others, but figuring out which patients to give it to is not easy.
 In early studies, newer lab tests that look at patterns of certain genes in the cancer cells have shown promise in telling which people might benefit most.
 Larger studies of these tests are now trying to confirm their usefulness.

-Some vaccines are made up of parts of proteins commonly found on cancer cells.
+Some vaccines are made up of parts of proteins commonly found on lung cancer cells.
 For example, the MUC1 protein is found on some lung cancer cells.
-A vaccine called TG4010 causes the immune system to react against that protein.
-A recent study compared combining the vaccine with chemotherapy to treatment with the same chemotherapy alone in patients with advanced lung cancer.
-The cancers in group that got the vaccine were more likely to shrink or stop growing than the cancers in the group that just got chemo.
-More studies are planned to see if the vaccine will actually help patients live longer.
+A vaccine called TG4010 causes the immune system to react against the MUC1 protein.
+Early research has suggested this vaccine might be helpful when given along with chemo.
+More studies are planned to see if the vaccine will help patients live longer.

-Last Medical Review: 02/17/2012
+Last Medical Review: 02/08/2016

-Last Revised: 01/17/2013
+Last Revised: 10/25/2016